National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 River crossings: None

-Unique features: Ocean views, sea stacks (offshore land formations).
-There are excellent opportunities to view bald eagles and seals, and bird life is common on sea stacks.
+Unique features: Ocean views, sea stacks, opportunities to view bald eagles and seals.
+Bird life is common on sea stacks.
 Whale migration occurs in March/April and October.

 Level of difficulty: Easy

 Campsites: There are a few campsites off the beach back in the drift logs.
-During Summer, camping space can be scarce!
+During dummer, camping space can be scarce.

-Toilet Facilities: no toilets.
-Bury waste 6-8 inches deep 200 ft. from campsites or water sources.
+Toilet Facilities: No toilets.
+Bury waste 6-8" deep 200 feet from campsites or water sources.
 Urinate on the beach below the high tide line.

 Stock: Prohibited on all park beaches and beach trails.

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
+Leave No Trace: Practice Leave No Trace guildlines during your stay to protect vegetation and other park resources.
 Camp in established bare ground sites or on sand to prevent damage to vegetation.

 Campfires: To protect coastal forests, please have fires on the beach and burn only driftwood.